igorkasyanchuk/fake_api/README.md

 ## Routing Methods

 - `get/post/put/patch/delete` to define route
 - `and_return` to specify the response.
-This response will be converted to FORMAT (json, xml, etc)
+This response will be converted to FORMAT (json, xml, js, csv(for arrays) etc)
 - `with_cookies` to list returned cookies
 - `with_session` to list changes in session
 - `with_headers` to list returned headers